-Mobile photography has been the game changer although digital cameras had made photography affordable.
+Mobile photography has been the game changer although digital cameras have made photography affordable.
 Mobile cameras are handy and easy to access.
-However there is a common misconception that big and expensive cameras are a pre-requisite for capturing excellent photos.
+However there is a common misconception that big and expensive cameras are a prerequisite for capturing excellent photos.
 It is the photographer who makes the picture and not the camera.

 1. Know Your Camera

 Many users tend to always use the cameras in auto mode.
 This approach may not result in acceptable results.
 Spend a few minutes to read the user manual.
 Explore the settings and buttons in the camera.
 This will help you in taking better photos in all types of conditions.

 Look around and see where the light is coming from.
 It can be natural or artificial light.
 The sun at mid-day will cast harsh shadows.
 The slanting light through a window is likely to be mellow.
 Remember to not photograph people when their faces are backlit.
 You will lose most of the details in the faces.